OIL FIELD IN BÓBRKA

 The thriving enterprise was dissolved on Łukasiewicz’s initiative in 1871, when he resigned from 1/3 of company shares, remaining at the same time a director.
 He still ran the refinery and bought from the shareholders raw material to be distilled, but he did not receive the income from the oil field which was famous for perfect organisation and modern methods of extraction.
 Labourers came from local villages.

-The basis of the oil field was a ditch with a length of 120 metres and a depth of 120 metres which was dug in a place called Wrzanka, where heavy oil spills were observed. Łukasiewicz modernised the enterprise using the expert advice of contemporary authorities in the field of geology and well drilling.
+The basis of the oil field was a ditch with a length of 120 metres and a depth of 120 centimeters which was dug in a place called Wrzanka, where heavy oil spills were observed. Łukasiewicz modernised the enterprise using the expert advice of contemporary authorities in the field of geology and well drilling.
 He was assisted in improving drilling methods by Adolf Jabłoński and Henryk Walter, who introduced percussion drilling by means of Fabian’s free fall jars.
 A large improvement was the introduction of a drive of steam engine by Albert Fauck, which eliminated to a large extent the human effort and made it possible to drill up to a depth of 240 metres.

 Łukasiewicz became completely engaged in crude oil processing, obtaining exceptionally good kerosene types.
 Global tycoons of oil industry got interested in him.
 He distributed refinery products in shops in Tarnów, Kraków and Warsaw.
 He was personally engaged in advertising petroleum products, taking part in national and international exhibitions.
 He combined industrial activity with public and social one.